 Approximately 1.25 million Americans have type 1 diabetes, and the word "juvenile" is no longer descriptive of the disease or those burdened with it.
-Type 1 diabetes strikes both children and adults at any age.
+Type 1 diabetes strikes children and adults at any age.
 According to JDRF, 85 percent of those in the U.S with type 1 diabetes are adults.

 Type 1 diabetes is an autoimmune disease in which a person’s pancreas stops producing insulin, a hormone that enables people to get energy from food.
-While the causes of the disease are not yet entirely understood, scientists believe that both genetic factors and environmental triggers are involved.
+While the causes of the disease are not yet entirely understood, scientists believe that genetic factors and environmental triggers are involved.

 Type 1 diabetes comes on suddenly, causes dependence on injected or pumped insulin for life, and carries the constant threat of devastating complications.
-While insulin allows a person with type 1 diabetes to stay alive, insulin does not cure the disease, nor necessarily prevent its serious effects, such as kidney failure, blindness, nerve damage, heart attack, stroke and pregnancy complications.
+While insulin allows a person with type 1 diabetes to stay alive, it does not cure the disease, nor necessarily prevent its serious effects, such as kidney failure, blindness, nerve damage, heart attack, stroke and pregnancy complications.